 By Tony Attwood

 There are around 22,000 pages listed on Google which have the phrase “That’s the Breaks” listed along with a mention of Bob Dylan.
-Unfortunately 21,998 simply consist of a list of tracks, or a notice that the lyrics will appear here, which they don’t.
+Unfortunately, 21,998 simply consist of a list of tracks, or a notice that the lyrics will appear here, which they don’t.
 Neither entry really helps any of us very much.

-In the entire history of mankind (or at least the part of humanity that writes in English about Dylan) on two writers have attempted to travel further.
+In the entire history of mankind (or at least the part of humanity that writes in English about Dylan) only two writers have attempted to travel further.
 With this little piece I claim third spot.
 And I’m happy to stay in third.

 Rolling Stone says.
 “On ‘That’s the Breaks,’ the singing is hard, extreme, the Blue Sky Boys’ “The Sunny Side of Life” turned inside out – an old, common song that’s gone wrong, that took the wrong road: ‘That’s the breaks/On the other side of life.’
 This might be the deepest mine here, where at the end of a tunnel John Henry finds the alchemist’s cave where folk songs are made and found.”